0-Eclipse-0/AttendanceHandler/README.md

 # AttendanceHandler
 Final project for CMSC 331: Principles of Programming Lanaguages with the purpose of parsing through and organizing student attendance data.
+Utilized JavaFX and a custom Hash-Multimap container (Hashmap with Linked-List buckets) for efficient searching.